Mistake 1: Your essay only explains what the cases or statute sections are about

 Mistake 2: You don’t answer the right questions

-• Ask yourself whether the law you need to critically evaluate does its job.
-Does the law help the justice system address the issue?
+- Ask yourself whether the law you need to critically evaluate does its job.
+Does the law address the issue it was passed to address?
 Does it achieve the goal for which it was introduced?
 If not, what sort of amendments can be made to make it more relevant and well-rounded?

 Mistake 3: Your essay includes the wrong type of evaluation